 Typically, it is women returning from maternity leave that are seeking that flexibility.
 I’ve found you get more commitment and engagement from those people when you're able to offer that to them.
 We’re all adults, they'll get the work done.
 As long as you’re not setting them up for failure and misjudging the scope of the role, it works very well indeed.

 Will you continue to implement contracting within your broader hiring strategy moving forward?

 Yes, when relevant.
 When the opportunity is right, it’s a good strategy to support the function and keep the momentum going.

 The only downside is that if contractors don’t have the feeling of job security you might lose them, that’s the nature of the relationship.
 But if you treat them as a full-time employee, giving them a thorough induction, empowerment, support and decision-making capability, they'll act like a permanent employee.

-To find out more about using interim resources as part of your broader employment strategy, or to discuss a current requirement that we may be able to help with, please get in touch with our contracting specialist Natalie Rogers.
+To find out more about using interim resources as part of your broader employment strategy, or to discuss a current requirement that we may be able to help with, please get in touch with our Contracting Team.